 Expert | Emily Edlynn

-Aidan’s response to his parents’ divorce beautifully captures what many children and teenagers go through emotionally and often have a hard time describing.
+Aidan’s response to his parents’ divorce beautifully captures the pain of divorce that many children and teenagers go through emotionally and often have a hard time describing.
 Even in situations where the child is mature enough to logically understand that their parents are happier no longer married, children deeply feel a sense of loss.

 Emotions That Divorce Triggers in Teens: